Dual credit program jumpstarts teens on college

 For Ashlé, the benefits of the dual credit courses far overshadowed the challenges associated with completing college-level coursework.
 “High school students should not be scared to take any course,” she says.
 “Writing does not come easy to me, so it [took] me a while to write some papers, and my teacher [was] always able to walk me through the process.
 ACC also offers tutorials, so that helps, too.
 I would definitely recommend that students take dual credit classes as soon as they can.
 Students should not be scared . . . because your professors . . . are willing to help you so much.
 I wish I had started sooner.”

-For more information, students and parents can visit the Early College Start Program website at www.austincc.edu/ecs/.
+For more information, students and parents can visit the Early College Start Program website at sites.austincc.edu/dual-credit.
 Interested students should visit with their high school counselor regarding which ACC classes their district has approved for dual high school credit.